About... Personius-Warne Studio

 The Baldwin St. brownstone south of Church St. is architecturally unique in Elmira.
 It's the only one in town, and became more noticeable with the razing of the Carroll Motors and Commie Tires buildings on Baldwin St. three months ago.
 Here is the story of the brownstone, as written by Mrs. Lewis Rodabaugh, whose husband operated the Personius- Warne Studio for more than 40 years.
 By Jean A. Rodabaugh

 In 1872, Jabin A. and Oscar F.Bundy built adjacent brick with brownstone facade houses on Baldwin St., later numbered 267 and 269.
 The Bundys, who owned a grocery store and also a dance hall, designed their homes like the New York City brownstones, with a lower level partially underground and the main floor 13 steps from the ground.
 The present Personius-Warne Studio was originated by George A. Personius who began his career in the 1890s as an itinerant, going house to house around the country side with his red wagon (including darkroom), taking children and family portraits.
 He later had a studio on E. Water St. and in the early 1900s (circa 1914) bought the Bundy home at 269 Baldwin St. from Lottie Bundy Baxter and Julia Bundy Tompkins to use as a studio.
 Mr. Personius added a camera room with skylight and fireplace on the rear of the main floor and a central heating system beneath.
 His friend, artist Lars Hoftrup, painted many of the studio walls, including an unusual shaped powder room which remains to this day.
 When Lewis F. Rodabaugh bought the business and building in 1947, there was a fireplace in each of the main floor rooms, as well as two in the lower level (one having been used for cooking), a dumb waiter from lower level to the third floor, and gas light fixtures on walls of most rooms.
 There were beautiful mahogany stairways and railing from lower level to second floor, a floor-to-ceiling mahogany framed mirror in the front parlor, a back porch on both second and third floors, and the bedrooms on the third floor all opened into the hall as they were servants' quarters.
 The business was owned by Randall Warne in 1945-47.
 Lewis Rodabaugh sold the photography business and the building to Linda and Craig Hutchings in December, 1985.
-The Hutchings still own the building today.
+The Hutchings in 2020 have now sold the building to an LLC in California.
 The southern part of the double brownstone was razed a half century ago and replaced by the building known as Commie's (Comereski) tire store.

 Bob Warne, son of Randall Warne, as he remembers!